suryakumara/suryakumara/README.md

 Just realized that the person being interviewed was Jackie Can, a martial arts expert.

-So, by those quotes I have a hobby of traveling while bringing my mind to solving coding problems and what's surprising is that it works and really fun!.
+So, by those quotes I have a hobby of traveling while bringing my mind to solving coding problems and what's surprising is that it works well and really fun!.